 First up is my favorite of all the marketing trends we’ll see develop over the course of 2020.
 I love using paid search to generate leads at every stage of the funnel, and now Google is making it even easier.

-Google Ads are about to get a lot more powerful thanks to the rollout of Lead Form Extensions.
+Google Ads is about to get a lot more powerful thanks to the rollout of Lead Form Extensions.
 Sort of like a Facebook Lead Ad, but easier to set up, this new ad extension will allow you to collect contact information from your Google users from within your ad.

 Check this out: